Effective Date: January 15, 2019

 Please Contact Us to: (a) correct or update any information that you have provided to us; (b) opt-out of future communications from ProtectMyPublicMedia.org; or (c) request ProtectMyPublicMedia.org to cancel your registration for updates and other ProtectMyPublicMedia.org services.

 ProtectMyPublicMedia.org includes a tool that allows you to share the Protect My Public Media campaign using a third-party service, such as Facebook, Twitter, Google+ or YouTube.
 Please be aware that those third-party services are unrelated to ProtectMyPublicMedia.org, and that your use of the third-party services is subject to the terms and policies of those services.

 In some cases, ProtectMyPublicMedia.org may include embedded tools provided and controlled by third-parties and governed by the terms and policies of the third parties.
 You should only use these third-party tools if you agree to their respective terms and policies.

 International User Notice

-For international users, please note that it may be necessary to transfer your information internationally and, in particular, your information may be transferred to and processed in the United States.
+For international visitors, please note that it may be necessary to transfer your information internationally and, in particular, your information may be transferred to and processed in the United States.
 For residents of the European Union: the data protection and other laws of countries outside of the European Union may not be as comprehensive as those of the European Union.
 Please be assured that we take steps to ensure that your privacy is protected as described in this policy.
-By using this site, you agree to have your information used and transferred to the United States as set forth in this policy.
+By using this website, you agree to have your information used and transferred to the United States as set forth in this policy.